nodejs/node/CONTRIBUTING.md

 to the `test/parallel/` directory and the right location will be sorted out later.

-Before submitting your changes in a pull requests, always run the full Node.js test suite.
+Before submitting your changes in a pull request, always run the full Node.js test suite.
 To run the tests (including code linting) on Unix / macOS:

 ```text